Individual Support Team

 - Concerns about possible dyslexia or issues related to dyslexia

 Who can access the IST?

 Healthcare professionals within London & KSS, specifically:

-- Healthcare professionals between Bands 5 - 8 in a recognised training scheme (e.g. nurse preceptorship or development for more specialised clinical roles)
+- Nurses and Allied Health Professionals between Bands 5 - 8 in a recognised training scheme (e.g. nurse preceptorship or development for more specialised clinical roles)